 All login credentials transferred over plain HTTP can easily be sniffed by an MITM attacker, but is is not enough to encrypt the login forms.
 If you are visiting plain HTTP pages while logged in, your session can be hijacked, and not even two-factor authentication will protect you.
 To protect all info sent between your visitors – which includes you – and your web server, we will redirect all requests that are coming over plain HTTP to the HTTPS equivalent.

 Logs are nice and all that, but sometimes certain entries are there just to fill up the logs or are cluttering them.
 Here’s a few ways to exclude requests – by URL or visitor IP – from the Nginx access log.

 Using HTTPS helps preventing someone from snooping your username/password or hijacking your sessions.
 Using HSTS makes sure the connection stays on HTTPS, even if a MITM tries to redirect you to the plain HTTP version of a web site.
-But it is easier than you might think for a MITM to use a rogue certificate,Continue reading “HTTP Public Key Pinning (HPKP)”
+But it is easier than you might think for a MITM to use a rogue certificate, making you believe everything is fine.
+HTTP Public Key Pinning (HPKP) helps the browser check that everything actually is fine.Continue reading “HTTP Public Key Pinning (HPKP)”

 HHVM can really speed up your PHP-based web site.
 Most reports are somewhere in the range of 2–4x faster.
 Unfortunately, HHVM isn’t very stable and will suddenly die, just of the blue, from time to another.
 Fortunately, if you’re running Nginx it’s really easy to set up PHP-FPM as a fallback.Continue reading “Running HHVM with fallback to PHP-FPM”